What You Need to Know About COVID-19

 Take steps that protect others.
 Stay home if you're sick, cover your coughs and sneezes with a tissue then throw away.
 Wear a face mask only if you are sick.
 Be sure to clean and disinfect frequently touched surfaces like tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, sinks, faucets and pens.

 What if I am a higher risk individual?
-What should I do to prepare?

 High risk groups include the elderly and people of all ages who have severe underlying health conditions.
 Examples of these conditions include heart disease, lung disease, diabetes and auto-immune conditions.
 If you are a higher risk individual, there are extra ways to take precautions outlined by the CDC.